Operation Christmas Child’s National Collection Week

-In 2019, Operation Christmas Child, the world’s largest Christmas Child project of its kind, collected 10.5 million shoebox gifts for children in over 100 countries.
-Since 1993, over 178 million shoebox gifts have been collected mostly in the U.S. and also a few countries and then delivered to children in over 160 countries and territories.
+In 2020, Operation Christmas Child, the world’s largest Christmas Child project of its kind, collected more than 8 million shoebox gifts for children in over 100 countries.
+Since 1993, more than 188 million children in more than 170 countries and territories have received an Operation Christmas Child shoebox.
+The project delivers not only the joy of what, for many kids, is their first gift ever, but also gives them a tangible expression of God’s love.
 Operation Christmas Child along with the help of thousands volunteers and Samaritan’s Purse – send all these wonderful shoebox gifts across the world to children in need and affected by war, poverty, natural disaster, famine and disease; and children living on Native American reservations and natural disaster impacted areas.

+In 2020 = HOTLF’s Drop-off Site collected 2,580 shoeboxes (our region over 10,000).
 Our region includes State College, PA area.
-The past 5 years shoebox collection totals for us:
+Last 5 years of shoebox collection totals for us locally:

 HOW CAN PEOPLE DONATE A SHOEBOX GIFT?

 1) Find a Shoebox – You can do this by starting with any average-sized cardboard shoebox or plastic shoebox.
-You can giftwrap or even decorate your shoebox, just please remember not to giftwrap the lid closed.
+Can giftwrap or even decorate your shoebox, just please remember not to giftwrap the lid closed.
 Rubber bands are fine.

 2) Boy or Girl – Decide whether you will pack a box for a girl or a boy, and an age category: 2–4, 5–9, or 10–14.

 3) Fill Box with items – Select a medium to large “wow” item such as a soccer ball with pump or stuffed animal, then fill with other new items like fun toys, hygiene items, school supplies.
-Due to shipping restrictions please no toothpaste or candy.
-Need some gift idea suggestions?
+Due to certain shipping restrictions, please no toothpaste or candy.

 4) Pray – Most importantly, please pray for the child who will receive your gift.